 The Nintendo Switch doesn't have any of the services available, at least not at present.
 It does have a YouTube app, but there's currently no sign of Netflix or Amazon anywhere on the horizon.

 As both the PS4 and Xbox One have been around for a while, prices have dropped dramatically since their original launches in 2013.

 The Nintendo Switch is £280 or thereabouts.
 And it doesn't come with a game.

 Game prices for all consoles range between £40 and £60.
 But if you shop around you can make some significant savings, even for brand new Switch games.
 Check out Amazon.co.uk, for example, it has many of the big titles for as much as £15 off.

 It is clear to see that the Nintendo Switch is a very different games console to the other machines.
 In many ways, it could be seen as an ideal second machine for hardcore gamers.

-If anything, from what we've seen so far, it could be a Nintendo 3DS or PS Vita replacement as much as a home console alternative.
+If anything, it could be considered a Nintendo 3DS or PS Vita replacement as much as a home console alternative.

-The motion gaming aspects could be a big draw too, especially if plenty of family-oriented games are made available.
+The motion gaming aspects could be a big draw too, especially if plenty of family-oriented games are your sort of thing.
 This is an area where Nintendo excelled with the Wii and it therefore offered something different to the Xbox 360 and PS3 of the time.
-The same could be true again.
+The same is true again.

-The biggest barrier is price, with the Switch considerably more expensive than the standard Xbox One and PS4 thanks to being the new kid on the block.
-It might be worth waiting until Christmas, therefore, or maybe Black Friday on 24 November in case there are any bargains.
+The biggest barrier is price, with the Switch considerably more expensive than the standard Xbox One S and PS4 thanks to being the new kid on the block.